PEtab-dev/petab_sciml/doc/format.rst

 --------------------------------------------

-The PEtab SciML specification is designed to keep the mechanistic model, NN model, and PEtab problem as independent as possible while linking them through the hybridization and/or condition tables.
+The PEtab SciML specification is designed to keep the mechanistic model, ML model, and PEtab problem as independent as possible while linking them through the hybridization and/or condition tables.
 In this context, mechanistic models are typically defined using community standards like SBML and are commonly simulated as systems of ordinary differential equations (ODEs).
 In this specification, the terms mechanistic model and ODE are used interchangeably.
-Essentially, the PEtab SciML approach takes a PEtab problem involving a mechanistic model and supports the integration of NN inputs and outputs.
+Essentially, the PEtab SciML approach takes a PEtab problem involving a mechanistic model and supports the integration of ML inputs and outputs.

 PEtab SciML supports two classes of hybrid models:

-1. **Static hybridization**: For each experimental/simulation condition, inputs are constant and the NN model sets constant parameters and/or initial values in the ODE model prior to model simulation.
+1. **Static hybridization**: For each experimental/simulation condition, inputs are constant and the ML model sets constant parameters and/or initial values in the ODE model prior to model simulation.
-2. **Dynamic hybridization**: The NN model appears in the ODE right-hand-side (RHS) and/or observable formula.
+2. **Dynamic hybridization**: The ML model appears in the ODE right-hand-side (RHS) and/or observable formula.
 Inputs and outputs are computed dynamically over the course of a simulation.

-A PEtab SciML problem can also include multiple NNs.
-Aside from ensuring that NNs do not conflict (e.g., by sharing the same output), no special considerations are required.
-Each additional NN is included just as it would be in the single NN case.
+A PEtab SciML problem can also include multiple ML models.
+Aside from ensuring that models do not conflict (e.g., by sharing the same output), no special considerations are required.
+Each additional ML model is included just as it would be in the single ML model case.

 .. _nn_format:
 NN Model YAML Format